 OR - You can take a spectacular drive passing through Windermere and Ambleside en route to Keswick.
 Situated between the huge bulk of Skiddaw and the gentle beauty of Derwentwater, Keswick has become the major centre for tourism in the north lakes.
 This pretty market town offer a wide range of attractions for visitors, from shops and restaurants to museums with a difference, and boating trips around lake Derwentwater.
 We then move on to Ullswater, the second largest lake at 7.5 miles long. on average 3/4 mile wide and with a maximum depth of 205 feet at Howtown.
 It has three distinct bends giving it a dog’s leg appearance.
 The village of Pooley Bridge is at the northern end, Glenridding at the southern end, with Howtown about halfway down.
 Ullswater is clear but deep, and in the deepest part lives a curious fish called the skelly, a sort of freshwater herring.
 We return to Kendal and the hotel via Gelnridding and the Kirkstone Pass, again with plenty of time to relax and freshen up before dinner - Mileage approx. 70 miles

 DAY 4 (HB) - Kendal to Harrogate - Departing Kendal and the Lake District after breakfast, today you'll make the short journey across the M6 into the Yorkshire Dales National Park.
 Our suggested route takes you on the A684 via Sedbergh, Garsdale, Hawes, Bainbridge, Aysgarth and Swinthwaite before heading south through Nidderdale.
 Rightly proud of its place within the Dales, Nidderdale is for many the favourite Dale.
 It truly deserves its status as an Area of Outstanding Natural Beauty, with its stunning moorland scenery and tapestry of lush green meadows.
-Check-in at the Old Swan Hotel in Harrogate is after 3pm so you have the opportunity to take in some local sights or attractions en-route.
+Check-in at the Cedar Court Hotel in Harrogate is after 3pm so you have the opportunity to take in some local sights or attractions en-route.
 After check-in at the hotel the remainder of the day is at leisure to explore the hotels facilities and maybe have a drink in the bar before dinner (*£25 Per Person Dining Credit included each Night in the Porterhouse Restaurant).

 DAY 5 (HB) - Breakfast followed by the day at leisure in Harrogate